DoxPL/Android-Weather-App/README.md

 ## Android weather application <br />
 This mobile application is creating as a university project.
-It allows to check the weather status in different places on the world .
+It allows to check the weather status in different places on the world.

 App uses OpenWeatherMap API https://openweathermap.org/api